GalDavid6/REST-API/README.md

 ```
 ## Implementation

-This Project is implemented usiong Flask, and is a REST API for a store.
+This Project is implemented using Flask, and is a REST API for a store.